jamesaiello42/Promineo-Back-End-Bootcamp-Group-Project/README.md

 ### Creating the Database
 * Once the files are on your computer, you will need to have MySQL installed on your computer.
-* You will need to run the Create_BD.sql in you MySQL Workbench to get the database set up.
+* You will need to run the Create_DB.sql in you MySQL Workbench to get the database set up.
 	* File is located in the DB Create Script and ERD sub-directory.

 ### Setting up the Eclipse Project